Prezent/prezent-crud-bundle/src/Resources/doc/configuration.md

 The name of the controller.
 A default name is automatically constructed from your controller class.
 A `ProductController` would have `"product"` as a name.
-A `ProductTypeController` would have `"product_type"` as a name.
+A `ProductTypeController` would have `"producttype"` as a name.
 Use this setting to override the name.

 ### `setRoutePrefix(string $routePrefix)`